Upper Extremity Impairment Long Term Disability Attorney

-How Do I Get Compensation for an Upper Extremity Injury?
+How can I claim LTD benefits for an Upper Extremity Injury?

 It can be difficult to obtain disability benefits for upper extremity injuries that do not involve fractures.
-In most cases, evidence must be shown that an upper extremity injury impairs a person’s ability to perform basic functions like pushing, pulling, lifting, or grasping.
+In most cases, the evidence must show that an upper extremity injury impairs a person’s ability to perform basic functions like pushing, pulling, lifting, or grasping.